FAQs

 What happens to pregnancy remains after the abortion?

 You might choose to bury the pregnancy tissue, returning the tissue and wairua to the whenua.
-Other options will be discussed with you.
+Talk to your abortion provider about other options.

 -